11 Things to do in San Pedro La Laguna

 San Pedro and a few of the other villages around the lake have some of the most incredible street art I have ever seen.
 So get lost in its windy streets and don’t forget your camera!

-I also wrote a whole accommodation guide for Antigua, Guatemala City, and Lake Atitlan.
-And I have gathered all the best places to eat in Antigua here in case you need any recs.
+I also wrote an entire accommodation guide for Antigua, Guatemala City, and Lake Atitlan.

 Final Thoughts